-Sydney is Australia’s biggest city, with a population of 4.6 million people.
-Sydney is located on the east coast of Australia and is famous for the iconic Sydney Opera House and Bondi Beach.
+Sydney is Australia’s biggest city, with a population of over 5 million people.
+Located on the east coast of Australia, it is famous for the iconic Sydney Opera House and Bondi Beach.

 Sydney is Australia’s largest and most famous city, and it’s easy to see why!
 Set on the iconic Sydney Harbour and surrounded by some of the country’s best beaches, it is a visual feast, full of activities, places to see and great food and drink.
 To find out what’s on, visit the following sites:

 For an informative look at life in Sydney as an international student, visit the International Student Guide to Sydney.